T-two-K/fish-firm-service/README.md

 - For the specified type of fish and jar, display a list of voyages indicating the quantity of fish caught.
 ## 📚 What I have learned
 - Learned how to create complex database queries using Linq;
-- I learned how to work with asynchronous methods and understood the basic operation of this technology (async/await);
+- Learned how to work with asynchronous methods and understood the basic operation of this technology (async/await);
-- Set up a database using Entity Framework Core (the method OnModelCreating);
+- Learned how to create databases from scratch using a task description;
-- Studied the DTO and Repository patterns;
+- Learned how to set up a database using Entity Framework Core (the method OnModelCreating);
-- I learned how to create databases from scratch using a task description;
+- Learned the DTO and Repository patterns;
 - Repeated work with the MVVM pattern.
 ## 📂 Installation
 1. Clone repositrory to your local machine.